Montmartre, the Capitol Hill bistro patronized by senators and justices, closes after almost 20 years

 Lezla and Raynal hope to open another restaurant someday.
 Maybe on Capitol Hill?
 “I don’t know if we can afford it,” Lezla says.

-For now, Lezla is tending his garden in Arlington (“It’s never looked so good!”) and Raynard is enjoying bike rides with his 4-year-old son.
+For now, Lezla is tending his garden in Arlington (“It’s never looked so good!”) and Raynal is enjoying bike rides with his 4-year-old son.

 Raynal, who lived in the neighborhood for years before moving last year to Alexandria, wonders who will take over the space.
 To make enough to cover rising rent, he figures it might have to be a corporate-backed chain.
 Neighbors who love the area’s quirks and the mom-and-pops worry, too; a Sephora and a Trader Joe’s have popped up across the street.
 A location of Le Pain Quotidien occupies a prime corner space.